kylefox/jquery-modal/README.md

 Open an existing DOM element:

     <a href="#login-form" rel="modal:open">Login</a>

 Load a remote URL with AJAX:

     <a href="login.html" rel="modal:open">Login</a>

 You should apply a width to all your modal elements using normal CSS.

     #login-form.modal { width: 400px; }

 The modal doesn't have a fixed height, and thus will expand & contract vertically to fit the content.

+## Fade Transitions

+By default the overlay & window appear instantaneously, but you can enable a fade effect by specifying the `fadeDuration` option.

+    $('a.open-modal').click(function(event) {
+      $(this).modal({
+        fadeDuration: 250
+      });
+      return false;
+    });

+This will fade in the overlay and modal over 250 milliseconds _simultaneously._ If you want the effect of the overlay appearing _before_ the window, you can specify the `fadeDelay` option.
+This indicates at what point during the overlay transition the window transition should begin.

+So if you wanted the window to fade in when the overlay's was 80% finished:

+      $(elm).modal({
+        fadeDuration: 250,
+        fadeDelay: 0.80
+      });

+Or, if you wanted the window to fade in a few moments after the overlay transition has completely finished:

+      $(elm).modal({
+        fadeDuration: 250,
+        fadeDelay: 1.5
+      });

+Fading is the only supported transition.
+Also, there are no transitions when closing the modal.

 # Closing

 Because there can be only one modal active at a single time, there's no need to select which modal to close:

     $.modal.close();

 Similar to how links can be automatically bound to open modals, they can be bound to close modals using `rel="modal:close"`:

     <a href="#close" rel="modal:close">Close window</a>

 _(Note that modals loaded with AJAX are removed from the DOM when closed)._

 # Resizing

 There's really no need to manually resize modals, since the default styles don't specify a fixed height; modals will expand vertically (like a normal HTML element) to fit their contents.